Wallace Ford: Personal life

-The actor became a naturalized United States citizen on May 8, 1942; by this act, he also legally changed his name from Samuel Grundy to Wallace Ford.
+Ford became a naturalized United States citizen on 8 May 1942; by this act, he also legally changed his name from Samuel Grundy to Wallace Ford.
 He met his future wife, Martha Haworth, in 1922 while they were performing together on Broadway in Abie's Irish Rose, she being a chorus girl at the time.
 They had one child, a daughter named Patricia (1927-2005).

 After the death of his wife in February 1966, Ford moved into the Motion Picture & Television Country House and Hospital at Woodland Hills, California, and died in the hospital there of heart failure four months later.
 His body was buried in an unmarked grave at Culver City's Holy Cross Cemetery.